-First of all, you should be wary about the cheap sunglasses which you get at any optical store.
-In the quest of saving money, you end up buying a cheap pair of prescription sunglasses which might be damaged, or considered disqualified after the production process.
+First of all, you should be wary about the cheap sunglasses which you get at a

 These prescription sunglasses, even though they save money, are a serious danger to your eyes and vision.
 To understand the risk, you have to first know the mechanism of how a pupil works.
 When the brightness is high, the pupil contracts to protect from the glare, and the light is soft, it dilates for a clearer vision.
 Now, in case you are wearing a malfunctioning pair of prescription sunglasses, the tint of the lenses will reduce the light and intuitively the pupil will get dilated.
 But the faulty UV coating won't be able to block the harmful UV rays, thus more UV rays will reach the eye as your pupil is dilated.
 Thus, it is better to not a pair of prescription sunglasses at all than wearing a faulty one.
 Wearing discarded prescription glasses for a cheap price will make you end up in spending more money.